SGT Joshua Cope

 Since being injured, Joshua has welcomed three more children into this life, sons Brydon and Darren, and daughter Cadence, and married his wife Claudia de Carvalho Pinto.
 Though Joshua’s mental and physical recovery has improved, the obstacles he faced in traditional housing remained.
 In his previous home, he could not access many rooms or the bathroom while in his wheelchair, and performing household tasks were a challenge.
 Joshua says his mortgage-free, specially adapted custom home with an open floor plan, wide doorways, and an accessible shower gives him a sense of security for his future.
-Without the stress of living in an inaccessible home, he will have more time to pursue a career as a counselor or start a nonprofit to support other Veterans.
+Without the stress of living in an inaccessible home, he has more time to pursue a career as a counselor or start a nonprofit to support other Veterans.
 Now that Joshua has more independence within the home, Claudia will have more time to pursue a college degree.

 Originally from Florida, Joshua chose to build his home there to be close to family.
 He is incredibly grateful for HFOT and its donors and supporters, noting that the organization feels like family to him.
 “Thank you for making a difference in the lives of Veterans and giving them hope in their new normal,” he says.